 There are two sides of me that keep clashing.
 Since I was very young I was interested in all the issues related to social justice.
 This is why I did law school, because my goals in life have always been related to help people in need.
 I have been working with refugees for a long time, and now that I am a mum, I just cannot stop thinking about all the children that are suffering in this world.
 Among them there are thousands and thousands of kids who make our clothes without any payment, missing out on family, friends and education.
 In the meantime, our circle of fast consumption and waist is killing our planet.
 Greenpeace says that it takes about 10,000 litres of water to grow enough cotton for one pair of jeans and that is only the beginning of the production process!

 It is easy to be pessimistic about our consuming behaviour and think that the environmental and poverty problems would have to be solved by somebody else as we cannot really control what is happening out there.
 But we can and we should cooperate by changing our habits.
-In my case, I had to find a better option to a more kind and sustainable way of dressing up without sacrificing my love for style.
+In my case, I had to find a better option to a more kind and sustainable way of dressing up.

 I want to know who is making my clothes

 There are two words: Fast Fashion!
 We buy a lot more clothes than we used to and we spend a lot less. $10 t-shirts, $30 dresses, do they say something to you?
-They say to me that I’ve been comfortable with not spending much but I haven’t given enough thought to the people making my clothes.
-If I paid that amount of money for the final product, then what did the women and children in third world countries get being at the beginning of the whole making process?
+They say to me that we have been comfortable with not spending much but we haven’t given enough thought to the people making our clothes.
+If we paid that amount of money for the final product, then what did the women and children in third world countries get being at the beginning of the whole making process?
 And what happens to that cheap clothing within 6 months of use?
-They get destroyed by the washing machine, or another trend replace our lovely item and here we go again…
+They get destroyed by the washing machine, or another trend will replace the loved item and here we go again…

 I want them to pay what is faire